Magic squares, the symmetric group and M\"obius randomness: Number-theoretic connections

-Our last argument tells us that if we replace equality with an asymptotic then this holds in the wider range $k \le \deg Q - 1$.
-We believe this should hold without taking the large-$q$ limit, and suggest the following conjecture in integers. \begin{conj} Suppose $q$ and $x$ tend to $\infty$ and that $k < \log q$.
+The asymptotic relation \eqref{eq:KatzUse} can be shown to imply that if we replace equality in \eqref{eq:mimic} with an asymptotic then it continues to hold in the much wider range $k \le \deg Q - 1$, at least if one takes a large-$q$ limit and assumes $Q$ is squarefree.
+We believe this should hold without taking the large-$q$ limit and for all $Q$, and we suggest the following conjecture in integers. \begin{conj} Suppose $q$ and $x$ tend to $\infty$ and that $k < \log q$.
 We have

-Here $k$ is allowed to vary with $x$ and $q$, and $\lambda$ is the Liouville function $\lambda(n)=(-1)^{\sum_{p^k \mid n} 1}$. \end{conj} We view the conjecture as a manifestation of M\"obius cancellation.
-Even for $k=1$ this a very difficult open problem, related to the variance of $\mu$ and $\lambda$ in arithmetic progressions, see e.g. \cite{Keating2016}.